Eli-wisdom/Data_Structures_And_Algorithms/StackAssignment/README.md

  **Two classes are created**

-        - stackNList represent the stack.
+        - stackNList represent the stack

-        - Node represent the Node(a cup).
+        - Node represent the Node(a cup)
  ___
 **Methods that illustrate the function of Stack**